-Sometimes exams hit hard and fast, and the time you thought you had to prepare seems to have evaporated.
-If you find yourself in a situation where you only have a very limited amount of time (maybe because of a hectic exam schedule), here are some steps you can take to focus and maximize your studying.
+Sometimes exams hit hard and fast, and the time you thought you had to prepare evaporates.
+If you find yourself only having a very limited amount of time (maybe because of a hectic exam schedule), here are some steps you can take to focus and maximize your studying.

 Step 1: Prep the environment

-When you’re ready, take some deep breaths to create a sense of calm and focus.
+Just before you get on with studying, take some deep breaths to create a sense of calm and focus—the way you would during your exam.
 You can even breathe in time to the animation below:

 Step 2: Review